hamidbehbood/P.O.E_2/README.md

  ** Installation: **

- There are mainly 2 ways of installing Perplexica - With Docker and without Docker.Here we are going to use the docker to install it on your machine :
+ There are mainly 2 ways of installing Perplexica - With Docker and without Docker.
+Here we are going to use the docker to install it on your machine :

- if you do not know what docker is, you  can visit <a href='https://www.docker.com/'>here</a>
+ if you do not know what docker is, you  can visit <a href='https://docs.docker.com/get-started/docker-overview/'>here</a>